WesHouse/spell-checker/README.md

 # spell-checker
-Spell checks document based on user defined dictionary
+Project requiring the use of a hash table to implement a spell checker based on a user selected dictionary file.

+dict.txt is the default dictionary file containing a list of some of the most used English words.